 This article provides an overview of the steps to take to enter and compete in the Newport Bermuda Race and provides links to detailed articles on each step.
 You will likely work on some areas at the same time, such as crew selection and boat preparation, but if you’re not sure where to start, take them in order here, and take advantage of the assistance available as questions arise.

-- Finisterre (Cruiser) Division.
 This division is for boats that normally cruise and are sailed by mostly amateur crews, with only amateur helmsmen.

-- Double-Handed Division – if you want to race with a total crew of two, this is your division.
+If you want to race with a total crew of two, this is your division.
 One crew may be a professional and steer.

 Choosing your crew is critical to your success and safety and enjoyment of the Newport Bermuda Race.
 To qualify for the race, your crew must include enough experienced sailors.
 The race’s rules also limit the participation of professionals in the St. David’s Lighthouse, Finisterre and Double-Handed divisions, which clearly links your choices of division to the makeup of your crew.

 Don’t forget that the Newport Bermuda Race involves a “round trip” and that the delivery segment of the race must be planned carefully as well.
 For an excellent introduction to an experienced skipper’s thinking on this process, read Round-Trip Preparation, Bermuda and Back, by Sheila McCurdy.